matthew-andrews/workshop-making-it-work-offline/03-offline-todo/03-using-dev-tools/README.md

 # Using dev tools

+### Exercise

+- Find debug tools for viewing IndexedDB and WebSQL databases across all the major web browsers and check our database has been created across all of them.

 ### Chrome

 To check that the database has been succesfully created open the application in the browser, open up **Developer Tools** and click on the **Resources** tab.